AlexandraMrz/AlexandraMrz/README.md

 🌱 **Programmer | Student | Lifelong Learner**
 I'm a passionate developer exploring the intersection of **web**, **mobile**, and **AI-powered solutions**.

-Currently studiying IT, building cool projects and growing into a full-stack engineer who crafts apps that actually matter.
+Currently studying IT, building cool projects and growing into a full-stack engineer who crafts apps that actually matter.

 -----------
 **🚀 What I Do**